 Bird watching is such a rewarding activity.
 It helps me to appreciate, and care about, the wildlife that surrounds me.
 Birds are fascinating, beautiful creatures.
 I love that I can watch them, and hear their song, whether in my city backyard, neighborhood park, or in wider, wilder environments.
 I'm humbled, and calmed, by their presence.
 Hopeful, too.

-For more information on backyard birding, visit the Audubon website.
+For more information on backyard birding, visit the Wisconsin DNR website.

 For information on preserving birds and other wildlife, visit the National Wildlife Federation website.